 Robinson (2015) investigated the relationship between intolerance of uncertainty (IU), sports confidence and performance anxiety in sports among athletes.
 They measured the sports confidence, performance anxiety, and IU.
 The results indicated that IU was positively correlated with performance anxiety and negatively correlated with the robustness of sports confidence; performance anxiety and robustness of sports confidence were negatively correlated.

 Previous researchers have suggested different intervention strategies that both the sports psychologists and coaches should put in place in order to cope with anxiety during sports.
 Most researchers suggest that cognitive behavior intervention is the best strategy.
-Thus considerable attention has been given to assessing the impact of specific intervention strategies on modifying or altering emotions and improving subsequent sports performance.
+Thus, considerable attention has been given to assessing the impact of specific intervention strategies on modifying or altering emotions and improving subsequent sports performance.
 Prapavessis, Grove, and Cable (1992) studied the effectiveness of a cognitive behavioral intervention in reducing state anxiety and improving sports performance.
 They found out that that cognitive anxiety, somatic anxiety, gun vibration, and urinary catecholamines decreased whereas self-confidence and performance increased from baseline to treatment.
 Cognitive behavioral intervention program reduced state anxiety and improved performance.

 Another intervention strategy is the electroencephalograph (EEG) biofeedback, it is a relatively new mode of applied psychophysiological intervention within sports psychology which is primarily used to train attention (Carlstedt, 2001).
 Sports psychologists, coaches, and athletes can take the advantage by integrating (EEG) biofeedback into applied interventions hence maximizing psychological skills of alertness and concentration (Davis, 2005).
 Athletes are also likely to develop vital tools that increase their self-confidence and minimize attention altering effect due to anxiety.
 If self-confidence increases, the hitting and fielding performance improves dramatically.